NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 pipenv install
 ```

-## Build & Tests

-T.B.A.

 ## Basic Operation of the Server

 During development, it may be convenient to simply run the server from the command line.
 Basic instructions for running the server are provided in the [server README file](./server/README.md) obtained from API code generation.
 These instructions provide for both for server execution from the command line and within a Docker container (see below).
 With respect to command line execution, note the need to change the directory into the `kgea/server` before directly starting the `openapi_server` as a Python module.

-# Production Deployment

-The KGE Archive can be run as a standalone application but for production deployments, the KGE Archive system is typically run within a **Docker** container when the application is run on a Linux server or virtual machine (e.g. on an AWS EC2 cloud server instance).
-Some preparation is required.

-## Operating System

-The Archive web application is mainly written in Python, so in principle, can tested and run on various operating systems.
-Our main focus here will be a Linux production deployment (specifically, Ubuntu/Debian flavor of Linux), so production deployment details will be biased in that direction.
-We leave it to other members of the interested user community to adapt these deployment details to other operating system environments (e.g. Microsoft Windows 10, Mac OSX, etc.).

-## Cloud Deployment

-The production deployment of the Archive web application targets the Amazon Web Service (AWS) cloud, specifically, EC2 server instances and S3 network storage.
-We do not cover the basic details of AWS account, EC2 and S3 setup here, except with respect to details specific to the design and operation of the Archive.
-For those details, consult [AWS EC2 and related documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
-Pay attention to the need to set up a Virtual Private Cloud (VPC) with an Internet Gateway with suitable Routing Tables to enable internet access to the server.

-Here, we assume, as a starting point, a modest sized live instance [AWS EC2 instance running Ubuntu 20.04 or better](ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server-20201026).
-We started installations on a live T2-Micro, to be upsized later as use case performance demands)  properly secured for SSH and HTTPS internet access.
-Installation of the Archive system on such a running server simply assumes developer (SSH) command line terminal access.

-### Docker Storage Considerations on the Cloud

-By default, the Docker image/volume cache (and other metadata) resides under **/var/lib/docker** which will end up being hosted on the root volume of a cloud image, which is generally of relatively modest size.
-To avoid "out of file storage" messages, which related to limits in inode and actual byte storage, it is advised that you remap the **/var/lib/docker** directory onto another larger (AWS EBS) storage volume (which should, of course, be configured to be automounted by _fstab_ configuration).
-Such a volume should generally be added to the cloud instance at startup but if necessary, added later (see [AWS EBS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) for further details).

-In effect, it is generally useful to host the entire portal and its associated docker storage volumes on such an extra mounted volume.
-We generally use the **/opt** subdirectory as the target of the mount, then directly install various code and related subdirectories there, including the physical target of a symbolic link to the **/var/lib/docker** subdirectory.
-You will generally wish to set this latter symbolic link first before installing Docker itself (here we assume that docker has _not_ yet been installed (let alone running).
-Assuming that a suitable (AWS EBS)  volume is attached to the server instance, then:

-    # Verify the existence of the volume, in this case, xvdb
-    $ lsblk
-    NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
-    ...
-    xvda    202:0    0    8G  0 disk
-    └─xvda1 202:1    0    8G  0 part /
-    xvdb    202:16   0   50G  0 disk

-    # First, initialize the filing system on the new, empty, raw volume (assumed here to be on /dev/vdb)
-    $ sudo mkfs -t ext4 /dev/xvdb

-    # Mount the new volume in its place (we assume that the folder '/opt' already exists)
-    $ sudo mount /dev/xvdb /opt

-    # Provide a symbolic link to the future home of the docker storage subdirectories
-    $ sudo mkdir /opt/docker
-    $ sudo chmod go-r /opt/docker

-    # It is assumed that /var/lib/docker doesn't already exist.
-    # Otherwise, you'll need to delete it first,
-    $ sudo rm -rf /var/lib/docker  # optional, if necessary
+Note that the README also mentions some basic Python `tox` tests which can be run.
+It also mentions the use of Docker, about which we further elaborate here below.

-    # then create the symlink
+# Running the Application within a Docker Container
-    $ sudo ln -s /opt/docker /var/lib

-Now, you can proceed to install Docker and Docker Compose.
+The simpler way to deploy and run the application may be within a Docker container.

 ## Installation of Docker